 PISA CONSERVATION AREA (Crown land, administered by the Dept of Conservation)

-To access the Pisa Conservation Area, follow the DOC route marked with orange triangles through the Snow Farm (shown in green on the map below).
-Do not go onto any other Snow Farm trails or use Snow Farm facilities (including huts) unless you purchase a valid Snow Farm day or season pass.
+Do not go onto any other Snow Farm trails or use Snow Farm facilities (including huts) unless you hold a valid Snow Farm day or season pass.

 ROBROSA STATION (private farmland)